The Expert Manual to Evaluating Tree Risk

-Tree safety is an important aspect of property maintenance, especially in avoiding the potential risk of injury and damage from falling trees.
-But how do you know whether a tree on your property is at risk of falling?
-This article we’ll examine the most important signs to look out for and offer tips from an expert to help you identify if a tree is at risk of falling and if the tree needs to be removed by an expert.
+Tree safety is an essential aspect of maintaining your property, especially when it comes to protecting your property from the harm and dangers of falling trees.
+But how can you tell if a tree on your property is at risk of falling?
+This article we’ll explore the key signs to look out for, and offer expert advice to determine whether a tree is at risk of falling and if the tree needs to be removed by an expert.

 A leaning Trunk or Crown

-One of the first indicators to look out for is a leaning tree or crown.
-If the trunk is not horizontal or the crown is tilted in the opposite direction, it could indicate that the tree is at risk of falling.
+One of the most obvious signs to watch out for is a leaning tree or crown.
+If the trunk is not straight or the crown is tilted in one direction, it may indicate that the tree is in danger of falling.

-Another sign to look out for are cracks or holes in the trunk.
-These could weaken the tree’s structure as well as make it vulnerable to fall.
+Another indication to look for is cavities or cracks inside the trunk.
+These can weaken the tree’s structure making it vulnerable to falling.

 Dead or dying branches